ngkz/my-lfs-setup/README.md

 grep 'SEARCH.*/usr/lib' dummy.log |sed 's|; |\n|g'
 ```

-References to paths that have components with '-linux-gnu' should be ignored, but otherwise the output of the last command should be:
+The output of the last command should be:

 ```
 SEARCH_DIR("/usr/x86_64-pc-linux-gnu/lib64")